nudam00/SneakersPriceChecker/README.md

 ## Sites
 1. alias.py - checks the price on Alias.
 2. restocks.py - check the price on Restocks.
 3. stockx.py - checks the price on StockX.
+4. klekt.py - check the price on Klekt.
 <br />

 ## add.py